-1.2 This policy will give clear direction to staff, volunteers, visitors and parents about expected behaviour and our legal responsibility to safeguard and promote the welfare of all children at our schools.
+1.2 This policy will give clear direction to staff, volunteers, visitors and parents about expected behaviour and our legal responsibility to safeguard and promote the welfare of all children at our school.

-1.3 Our schools fully recognise the contribution they can make to protect children from harm and supporting and promoting the welfare of all children who are registered pupils at our schools.
+1.3 Our school fully recognises the contribution it can make to protect children from harm and supporting and promoting the welfare of all children who are registered pupils at our school.
 The elements of our policy are prevention, protection and support.